 We seek to create social technologies that embrace unknowing with a relational intimacy that is both personal and transpersonal.
 We believe in the cultivation of consciousness and presence, which we see as just as important, or more important, than the ideas, ideals, or history that we bring to the table.
 We think that it is possible, in our best moments, for the “ego” to be seen and allowed to step aside, without having to compromise the power and uniqueness of each individual.

 We are envisioning and experimenting with forms of gathering, communication, decision making, and organizational structure within this vision.
 We have stories to share about meetings full to the brim with poignant silences, powerful insights, painful calamities, sudden healings, and hilarious outbursts of collective laughter.
-We want to know who is curious to join us in this experiment, and how you would shape the road we could build together for the future of the Agile community.
+We want to know who is curious to join us in this experiment, and how you would shape the road we could build together toward the future of agile participatory organizations.